-Love Tweeting?
-Take your account to the next level and it could help your career.
-[TWEET]
+Love tweeting?
+Take your account to the next level with these Twitter tips and it could help your career.

-Tweets, Pins, Posts, Circles and Likes – Social Media is booming with activity and each platform comes with its own unique attributes.
-Most notably, Facebook offers a diverse multimedia service designed to connect, well, everyone.
-LinkedIn stills corners the market on careers, and Pinterest is making a colorful splash with imagery.
-But there’s one social media platform that still brings the most searches: Twitter.
+Tweets, retweets, pins, posts, and likes — social media is booming with activity and each platform comes with its own unique attributes.
+Facebook offers a diverse multimedia service designed to connect well, everyone.
+LinkedIn corners the market on careers, and Pinterest is making a colorful splash with imagery.
+But there’s another platform that plays a big role in social networking: Twitter.

-Twitter is best designed to provide quick bites of information and the move on to the next subject.
-As a result, businesses have developed micro-blogging and advertisements to take advantage of Twitter as a promotional tool.
-The hashtag search function makes it more customizable than other social media sites.
-Twitter is not only a go-to news source, it has become a platform to advance careers and advertise skills.
-Its functions connect LinkedIn and Facebook, making job searching a breeze and it gives new meaning to “career marketing.”
+Twitter is best designed to provide quick bites of information.
+As a result, businesses have developed micro-blogging and special advertisements to take advantage of Twitter as a promotional tool.
+The hashtag search function also makes it more customizable than other social media sites.
+Twitter is not only a go-to news source and social experience, but it has also become a platform to advance careers and advertise skills.
+Its functions combine those of LinkedIn and Facebook, making job searching a breeze and giving new meaning to “career marketing.”

-Here are five tips for using Twitter for work and turning your 140-word Tweets into job search gold.
+Here are seven tips for using Twitter professionally and turning your 280-word tweets into job-search gold.

 Recycling content from RSS feeds and other sites isn’t what Twitter was designed for, and it doesn’t help your career.
-Think of your name as a brand – much like a company brand.
-You must make it valuable and desirable.
-You want hiring managers to seek you out.
-Start by teasing your skills, much the same way advertisers tease an upcoming product.
-Over the course of about five days, slowly release tidbits about accomplishments and other aspects of your current career.
+Think of your name as a brand.
+Much like a company brand, you must make it valuable and desirable — you want hiring managers to seek you out.
+Start by teasing your skills, much like the way advertisers tease an upcoming product.
+Over the course of about five days, slowly release tidbits about your accomplishments and other aspects of your current career.
 Here are some examples:

 Did you know @Twitter increases #brandexposure by 85%?
 Our new @Walmart plan will detail scenarios for customer engagement.

-Another way to use Twitter for work purposes and display skills is by commenting on local Tweets in your industry.
+Another way to leverage Twitter and display skills is by commenting on tweets relevant to your industry.
 Look for major, local companies and follow their posts.
 Chime in from time to time with your own ideas.
 Who knows, you may get “the call” one day.

-Actions speak louder than words.
-Those photos of your accomplishments make for great posts.
-Research shows that tweets with photos get 313% more engagement.
-Use images with your Tweets as often as you can.
-This includes infographics, retweets to name a few.
-However, stay away from entertainment and recreation.
-Let’s keep it professional.
-One great example is a beautician’s before and after shots.
+A picture is worth a thousand words, so photos of your accomplishments make for great posts.
+In fact, research shows that tweets with photos get 313% more engagement.
+Use images like infographics with your tweets as often as you can.
+However, stay away from entertainment and recreation — keep it professional.
+One example of using photos well is a beautician sharing before and after shots.
 Ask your client for permission, and take a before pic to post on Twitter.